nandhakumar2611/mindx-inventory-docs/docs/invoices/other-actions.md

 - Select the **checkbox** next to the invoice .
 - Click **Delete** Button on top right corner .

+!!!
+Note

-> Note: Ensure any recorded payments linked to the invoice are deleted before proceeding.
+      Ensure any recorded payments linked to the invoice are deleted before proceeding.
 Deleted invoices cannot be recovered.

 Deleting unnecessary invoices keeps your records organized and free of clutter.